TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 8/1 Kings 8.13.md

 ---

-I have surely built thee a house of habitation, a place for thee to dwell in for ever.
+I have surely built you a house of habitation, a place for you to dwell in forever."